decayofmind/zsh-iterm2-utilities/README.md

 # zsh-iterm2-utilities

 Simple, but smart ZSH plugin, helping to download various iTerm2 utilities.
-The pluging allows to omit clonning of the whole iterm2-website repository or relying to other repos, where those utilities may be out of sync.
+The plugin allows to omit clonning of the whole iterm2-website repository or relying to other repos, where those utilities may be out of sync.

 This project utilizes GitHub actions to poll the original iterm2-website repo daily,